GWSPH Summer Institute

 Will these courses be graded?

-Students who select the one-credit option will be graded based on the grading scale outlined in the syllabus.
+All Summer Institute courses will be graded for letter grade.
+Both GW and non-GW/non-degree students will be graded based on the grading scale outlined in the syllabus.

 Where will classes be held?